Nursing

 5. A total of two unsuccessful attempts in two separate semesters (D, F or W) in the nursing program will result in dismissal from the program.

 7. Failure to attain a grade of “C” or better in an academic co-requisite course, as listed in the nursing curriculum, will require the student to step out of the nursing curriculum until the academic course is successfully passed with a “C” or higher.
 Reinstatement guidelines apply.
-NOTE: All academic requirements must be complete prior to admission to the Joint Enrollment Program of Study or the UAB/WSCC Joint Enrollment Program of Study for Mobility Students.

 8. A student must demonstrate competence in pharmacology theory as well as calculating drugs and dosages.
 Tests will be given to assess the student’s competence in calculating drugs and dosages within the nursing program.